virtualjj/automated-openvpnas/README.md

 <img src="https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/deploystep-003-region-check-again.jpg" alt="Double-check in the intended AWS region." height="75%" width="75%">
 </p>

 4. You can stick with the defaults here but try and enter a hostname for the instance.
-If you plan on access the web console using a DNS name and/or using custom TLS certificates (eg. Let's Encrypt) you will need a proper hostname FQDN anyway so this will save you a step in the future.
+If you plan on accessing the web console using a DNS name and/or using custom TLS certificates (eg. Let's Encrypt) you will need a proper hostname FQDN anyway so this will save you a step in the future.

 <p align="center">
 <img src="https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/deploystep-004-enter-fqdn.jpg" alt="Double-check in the intended AWS region." height="75%" width="75%">